Apple MacOS disk full? you don't need cleanmymac

 If dont want to pay and use CleanMyMac and still see a lot of space being used, even after rebooting, here are some possible causes and solutions to investigate:

-Note: the bash script at the bottom of this post is safe to use and faster.
+The bash script at the bottom of this post is safe to use and faster than going through each steps manualy.

 1. Hidden System Files and Caches